Turkey chili with beans tastes as good as any beef chili and is far healthier and lower in saturated fat.

-This recipe for turkey chili with beans is my adaptation of a smiliar one found in The Junior League at Home~a recipe collection from Junior Leagues across the U.S. This is one of my all-time favorite cookbooks, and this version of “Favorite Chili Beans” is one of my go-to recipes when we crave chili.
+This recipe for turkey chili with beans is my slight adaptation of one found in The Junior League at Home~a recipe collection from Junior Leagues across the U.S.

 If you think turkey chili surely must be boring, think again.
 With the right seasonings and a low and slow cook time, this typically bland meat becomes succulent, flavorful, and tender.

 Cook’s note: I use and highly recommend Penzey’s medium hot chili powder.
-It received a recommended rating in Cook’s Illustrated taste tests and has a smoky, deep flavor that I prefer much more than anything I’ve found in grocery store chili powder.
-Since I make so many chili and Tex-Mex dishes, I always keep this chili powder on hand.
+It received a recommended rating in Cook’s Illustrated taste tests and has a smoky, deep flavor that I prefer much more than anything I’ve found in grocery store chili powder

 Maple syrup: Don’t be tempted to leave this out; it makes a HUGE difference in the flavor of the chili and balances the seasoning perfectly.